aminekun90/mdns_listener_advanced/README.md

 Simple mDNS Listener to add and listen .local hostnames in your network compatible with zeroconf, bonjour, avahi

-This script is tested on Windows 10, linux and mac os.
+This script is tested on Windows 10, Linux and Mac Os Monterey 12.4.

 I recommand using python publisher https://github.com/aminekun90/python_zeroconf_publisher since this code is fully compatible with it, if you dont have access to it you can contact me further bellow ;) I can make you an offer.